Gravitational renormalization of quantum field theory: Introduction

-Based on the idea that QFT is an effective approach~\cite{weinberg97}, different attempts have taken a shortcut and addressed the effects of gravity on the propagation of matter field modes directly, {\em e.g.}, by employing modified dispersion relations or uncertainty principles at very high (usually referred to as {\em trans-Planckian\/}) energy~\cite{unruh}.
-Some works have postulated such modifications, whereas others have tried to derive them from (effective) descriptions of quantum gravity (see, {\em e.g.\/}, Refs.~\cite{maggiore}).
+Based on the idea that QFT is an effective approach~\cite{weinberg97}, different attempts have taken a shortcut and addressed the effects of gravity on the propagation of matter field modes directly, {\em e.g.}, by employing modified dispersion relations or uncertainty principles at very high (usually referred to as {\em trans-Planckian\/}) energy~\cite{unruh-a,unruh-b}.
+Some works have postulated such modifications, whereas others have tried to derive them from (effective) descriptions of quantum gravity (see, {\em e.g.\/}, Refs.~\cite{maggiore-a,maggiore-b,maggiore-c,maggiore-d,maggiore-e}).
 It is in fact common wisdom that, for energies of the order of $\mpl$ or larger, the machinery of QFT fails and one will need a more fundamental quantum theory of gravity, such as String Theory~\cite{string} or Loop Quantum Gravity~\cite{loop}.
-Quite interestingly, both hint at space-time non-commutativity~\cite{szabo} as an effective implementation of gravity as a regulator, with the scale of non-commutativity of the order of the Planck length $\lp$.
-A new feature which, in turn, follows from space-time non-commutativity is the IR/UV~mixing, whereby physics in the infrared (IR) is affected by UV~quantities~\cite{IRUV}.
-This feature gives us hope of probing (indirectly) such an extreme energy realm in future experiments or even using available data of very large scale (cosmological) structures.
+Quite interestingly, both hint at space-time non-commutativity~\cite{szabo} as an effective implementation of gravity, with the scale of non-commutativity of the order of the Planck length $\lp$ acting as a natural regulator (or $\mpl$ as a covariant upper bound for the spectral decomposition, see~\cite{kempf} and References therein).
+A new feature which, in turn, follows from space-time non-commutativity is the IR/UV~mixing, whereby physics in the infrared (IR) is affected by UV~quantities~\cite{IRUV-a,IRUV-b}.
+This feature gives us hope of probing (indirectly) such an extreme energy realm in future experiments~\cite{das} or even using available data of very large scale (cosmological) structures.